 Since 2019, MUD has been instrumental in shaping the landscape of Manchester, one green space at a time.

-Their work has touched approximately 25 different gardens, each bearing the hallmark of their dedication and vision.
+Their work has touched approximately 25 different gardens, each bearing the hallmark of their vision.

 Mike said: “We provide services like design and build, consultancy, project management for volunteering programs, community outreach, and more.”